So you’re thinking of growing a beard but aren’t exactly sure how it takes place and what to expect.

 The Telogen Phase

 Your body is constantly churning through these three phases, which is why you will shed hair on a daily basis, usually anything between 1 to 100 strands per day.
+Sometimes this freaks guys out and they think they’re going through beard loss, but it may be just natural shedding instead.

 The Four Stages of Beard Growth